W-A-I-L-A-W-8/redesign/_projects/2020-09-06-designing-a-better-developer-experience.md

 * There was a demand to release changes and new features quickly.

 #### The end goal.
 A design framework, a simple set of design rules that could be easily interpreted and implemented.
-There was a need to be able to constantly evolve designs and keep them well maintained.
+There was a need to be able to constantly iterate on designs quickly and keep them maintained in code so they could be easily shippable.
 Enter Storybook js.

 We reviewed a number of options and even considered building something custom.
 Fortunately, there are plenty of great options off the shelf and some more suited than others.